mawa2559/Sysadmin-Scripts/README.md

 -Okta Developer Blog Post: [How to Use Okta's Powershell Module to Manage Your Okta Org](https://developer.okta.com/blog/2024/05/07/okta-powershell-module)

 # Windows-Mgmt
-Just a collection of random Windows Admin scripts for some day to day tasks.
+Just a collection of random Windows Admin scripts for day to day tasks.